Compact Data Structures for Network Telemetry: Network Telemetry Queries

 \textbf{Volumetric Flow Queries.} A common set of telemetry queries focus on the {\em size} of a flow, such as the number of packets or the total byte count.
-With unlimited memory and compute resources, we could compute the sizes of all flows.
+With unlimited memory and compute resources, we could compute and \red{store} the sizes of all flows.
 However, network traffic is too large to be recorded at the per-flow level.
 Traditional telemetry approaches such as SNMP and NetFlow are usually too coarse-grained and report the measurements only on large epochs with sampled packets.
-Thus, the most popular queries in this class are $\alpha$-heavy hitters and Top-K flows. {\em $\alpha$-heavy hitters} (also known as \emph{elephant} flows if measuring packet byte counts) are the large flows that consume more than a fraction $\alpha$ of the total traffic capacity.
-Network administrators can specify a fixed threshold $\alpha$ beforehand or set dynamic thresholds during the measurement. {\em Top-$K$ flows} are a variant of the heavy-hitter problem that report the $K$ largest flows at any time.
+Thus, the most popular queries in this class are $\alpha$-heavy hitters and Top-K flows. \red{ \begin{itemize} \item \underline{\em $\alpha$-Heavy hitters}: (also known as \emph{elephant} flows if measuring packet byte counts) are the large flows that consume more than a fraction $\alpha$ of the total traffic capacity.
+Network administrators can specify a fixed threshold $\alpha$ beforehand or set dynamic thresholds during the measurement. \item \underline{\em Top-$K$ flows}: are a variant of the heavy-hitter problem that reports the $K$ largest flows in the stream. \end{itemize}}

 Volumetric flow queries are useful for a number of downstream network-management applications as heavy hitters are essential for network performance and security optimizations.
 For instance, traffic engineering~\cite{new_directions} needs to identify the largest flows and prioritize them to meet the service-level agreements.
 Similarly, in events of volumetric DDoS attacks~\cite{liu2021jaqen}, measuring heavy-hitter flows can guide further investigation.